Standards, specifications and principles

 - offentligkod.se (in Swedish): catalogue of open source software

-- Sweden’s data portal: community forum for the public sector
+- Sweden’s data portal: portal for data from the public sector

 International resources

-- Joinup: the EU’s platform for open source and interoperability
+- Interoperable Europe Portal: the EU’s platform for open source and interoperability